jmooring/hugo-testing/content/post/topic/slug-1/index.md

 ## Page resource associated with a different page (Method A)

 Note that this site is served from the subdirectory "foo" so we need to preface the path below with the subdirectory.
+This approach is very fragile; the link will break if you change the base URL, add `slug` or `url` to front matter, set `permalinks` in your site configuration, etc.

 ```text
 ![yet another kitten](/foo/post/topic/slug-2/images/c.jpg)